okhlybov/mclone/README.md

 # Mclone

-Mclone is a utility for offline file synchronization utilizing [Rclone](https://rclone.org) as a backend for doing actual file transfer.
+[Mclone](https://github.com/okhlybov/mclone) is a utility for offline file synchronization utilizing the [Rclone](https://rclone.org) as a backend for doing actual file transfer.

 ## Purpose